arielsalminen/TinyNav.js/README.md

         #nav { display: none }
     }

-NOTE ABOUT JAVASCRIPT: If you worry how this will work when JS is disabled, then I suggest you to add class `js` for `<html>` with javascript and use that in CSS when hiding the normal navigation so that the navigation is still accessible if someone is browsing the site JavaScript disabled.
+NOTE ABOUT JAVASCRIPT: If you worry how this will work when JS is disabled, then I suggest you to add `js` class for `<html>` with JavaScript and use that in CSS when hiding the normal navigation, so that the navigation is still accessible if someone is browsing the site JavaScript disabled.
 Like this:

     JS:
     $('html').addClass('js');